 This function performs spatial thinning of geographic points to reduce point density while maintaining spatial representation.
-Points are thinned based on a specified distance, grid, or precision, and multiple trials can be performed to identify the best thinned dataset.
+Points are thinned based on a specified distance, grid, or decimal precision, with support for multiple trials and optional grouping.

 Usage